Camping with Kids

 What you need to start off on the right foot...

-Before going away hit your backyard and practice setting up your tent and sleeping in it too, so everyone understands what camping is all about!
-Then go for day hikes at your local nature park to help the kids become comfortable with the great outdoors.
+Before going away, hit your backyard and practice setting up your tent and sleeping in it too, so everyone understands what camping is all about!
+Then go for day hikes at your local nature park to help the kids become comfortable with the great outdoors and the activities associated with camping.

-Get the right gear but don’t invest too heavily until you’re sure that this can become a vacation tradition for your family.
+Having the right equipment is important but don’t invest too heavily until you’re sure that this can become a vacation tradition for your family.
 Consult friends (borrow!), surf the net, or check in with outdoor equipment stores as to what to take on your trip.
-Here’s a site with a great packing checklist when camping with kids.
+Ruckify, the world's largest peer-to-peer rental marketplace, allows you to rent pretty much anything so you're bound to find camping gear.
+It's a great alternative to purchasing, especially if this is a new activity your family wants to explore.

 Don’t bring toys but do allow one comfy item such a fave teddy or stuffed toy.
+If possible, leave the electronic games behind (or limit to the car ride).
 You don’t want to carry the stuff and kids will find plenty of fun things to do outdoors.
 For outdoor activities try bug boxes, magnifying glasses, field guides, paper and pencil, cameras, nets and jars – to keep them busy.
+Get your kids to record the trip but starting a trip journal or scrapbook.
+Or, get them to create a vlog (video + blog) of the trip.

 More fun activities at the campground...

 Discovering the outdoors such as water to play in, rocks to climb on, and the chance to see wildlife is what camping is all about.
 Go for walks, try identifying flowers and birds, go for a swim, and try exploring the area.
 Bathing in rivers can be a completely different experience for your kids.
 At night, make shadow puppets on the tent walls with a flashlight.
-Here are some more ideas:
+Sharing outdoor activities with the family are often simple experiences — and ones that are often the most memorable.
+Sitting around a campfire can be an amazing experience that parents and kids can share together.
+Most of all, relax!

 S’mores - Mmmmm… Melted chocolate and marshmallows between graham crackers.
 Your kids will want s'mores!